RediSearch/RediSearch/docs/docs/advanced-concepts/highlight.md

 Highlighting will highlight the found term (and its variants) with a user-defined tag.
 This may be used to display the matched text in a different typeface using a markup language, or to otherwise make the text appear differently.

-RediSearch can perform highlighting using the `HIGHLIGHT` keyword.
+Search and Query can perform highlighting using the `HIGHLIGHT` keyword.
 If no additional arguments are passed, all _returned fields_ are highlighted using built-in defaults.

 The `HIGHLIGHT` keyword accepts the following arguments: